arttuperala/kmbmpdc/README.md

 ## Installation

-Official builds can be found in [Github releases](https://github.com/arttuperala/kmbmpdc/releases).
-The releases are unsigned.
+Release builds can be found in [Github releases](https://github.com/arttuperala/kmbmpdc/releases).
+Development builds based on the master branch are uploaded to [Meido](https://meido.perala.me/kmbmpdc).
+All builds are unsigned.

 If you are using [Homebrew-Cask](https://github.com/caskroom/homebrew-cask), you can install the official build with the command: